 Harison Randall (left) and Gemily West (right) with their four dogs.

-PHOTOS: 4 dogs killed in Carmichael hit, run
+STORY: 2 People hurt, 4 dogs killed in Carmichael hit and run